Project Summary

 Project Description

-The current project, carried out by Allnorth as the structural engineer, involves reviewing the bridge conditions and providing additional rehabilitation recommendations.
+The project, carried out by AllNorth as the structural engineer, involved reviewing the bridge conditions and providing additional rehabilitation recommendations.

-• Review available information, including design drawings and reports for the abutment/MSE wall design.
+- reviewed available information, including design drawings and reports for the abutment/MSE wall design;

-• Using the available information, prepare computer models of the MSE wall and pile-supported abutment using geotechnical analytical software.
+- using the available information, prepared computer models of the MSE wall and pile-supported abutment using geotechnical analytical software;

-• Provide design input to AllNorth for preparation of structural analysis model, including soil springs (e.g. p-y curves) of the MSE wall reinforcement developed from the geotechnical models, lateral earth pressure from soil on the abutment, wing walls, and piles and anticipated deflection of the MSE walls.
+- provided design input to AllNorth for the preparation of a structural analysis model, including soil springs (e.g. p-y curves) of the MSE wall reinforcement developed from the geotechnical models, lateral earth pressure from soil on the abutment, wing walls, and piles and anticipated deflection of the MSE walls.